exasol/database-migration/README.md

 first, it's free.
 Make sure that you download the right version of the JDBC driver, matching the version of the Teradata database.

-The downloaded package contains two files:
+The downloaded package contains the file:
 * `terajdbc4.jar` contains the actual Java classes of the driver
-* `tdgssconfig.jar` includes configuration information for Teradata's Generic Security Services (GSS)

-Both files will need to be uploaded when you add the Teradata JDBC driver for Exasol.
+This file needs to be uploaded when you add the Teradata JDBC driver for Exasol.
 To do this, log into EXAoperations, then select _Software_, then the _JDBC Drivers_ tab.

 Click ` Add ` then specify the following details: